XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/currencies.md

 # Resource Management

-### How are the limited bonus gems for the monrhly card applied?

-> Only within the time the event is ongoing, which is for a week.
-Note that it immediately becomes active as long as a monthly gem is active, old or new purchase.

 ### Where can I use Calibration Tickets?

 > Equipment Calibration, Fairy Talent Calibration, HOC Chip Rotation, More Anticipation...